AyushGorlawar/Image-Text-Extractor---Watermark-Removal/README.md

 ---
 ## File Structure

-├── index.html        # Main HTML file for the application
+├── index.html        # Main HTML file for the application <br>
-├── style.css         # Styling for the application
+├── style.css         # Styling for the application <br>
-├── script.js         # JavaScript logic for text recognition
+├── script.js         # JavaScript logic for text recognition<br>
-└── README.md         # Documentation for the project
+└── README.md         # Documentation for the project<br>

 ## **Demo**
 You can try a live version of the application here: [Image Text Extractor Demo](#)